 - Research student disability services during the college search process.
 That way, you can be sure you’ll be satisfied with the services you’ll receive when the time comes to make your final college decision.
 If you’re having trouble finding disability services in your research, be sure to search for “accessibility services,” as many college offices are shifting to this word usage.
 Whether you’re touring schools virtually or in person, make an appointment with the disability or accessibility office and have a list of questions ready.

 - Prepare questions for the disability office in advance.
-For specific suggestions, see our post on the Best Questions to Ask the Student Disabilities Office.
+For specific suggestions, see our post on Questions to Ask the Student Disabilities Office.
 Having this list of questions will help you find out more easily if the accommodations you need will be available—and note that modifications of the curriculum (e.g., reduced/simplified assignments) are not typically provided.

 Learning differences in college don’t have to be a huge barrier for students—that’s why colleges offer accommodations.
 Colleges want all their students to be able to learn to the best of their ability, so don’t be shy about seeking information regarding learning accommodations at your schools of interest.
 It will only benefit you in the long run and set you up for success.

-This article was originally published in CollegeXpress.
+A version of his article was originally published in CollegeXpress.